 View EWB-RHIT Ghana in a larger map

-The village has few latrines.
+We traveled on an initial assessment trip to Gomoa Gyaman from August 16th to August 27th, 2013.
+During our time in the community, we met with village elders to discuss the needs of the community.
+We also conducted interviews with several residents to get a better idea of what problems they were facing.
+We learned the community suffers from a sanitation issue due to a lack of adequate places to go to the bathroom.
 The Ghanaian government constructed two latrines (containing six stalls each) for use by a local school house.
 One of these is filled and unable to be emptied due to its construction and location.
-The other is reserved strictly for the school and it is illegal for it to be used by anyone other that the students during the school day.
+The other is reserved strictly for the school and it is illegal for it to be used by anyone other than the students during the school day.
 The community has constructed public pit latrines, however these are little more than holes in the ground.
-When these are filled, they top them off with soil and dig a new latrine next to it.
-This wastes valuable property in the community.
-They also have been digging their latrines too deep, endangering their water supply from the community wells.
-For the poorer areas in the community, they use the woods behind their house, offering potential for disease.
+When these are filled, they top them off with soil and dig a new latrine next to it; this wastes valuable property in the community.
+They have also been digging their latrines too deep in an effort to increase the service life of the latrine.
+The extra depth has the potential to endanger their water supply as waste infiltrates into the soil.
+For the poorer areas in the community, they use the woods behind their house, offering potential for contracting fecal-born diseases.